YOUR FIRST VISIT

 -Where should my teenager go?

-During the Life-Group time (9:30 am), our student ministry meets in the multipurpose room.
-The multipurpose room is located in the middle of the main hall and is easy to find.
+During the Life-Group time (9:30 am), our student ministry meets in the Youth Room in the lower level of the building.

 During worship times (8:00 am & 10:45am), students should plan to worship with their families.